morizotter/SwiftyDrop/README.md

 **Information:** To use SwiftyDrop with a project targeting iOS 8.0 or lower, you must include the `SwiftyDrop/Drop.swift` source file directly in your project.

-**Swift2:** Currently master is for Swift1.2.
-When you want to try Swift2, change library destination as describes below sections.
+**Swift1.2:** Currently master is for Swift2.0.
+When you want to use Swift1.2, change library destination as describes below sections.

 ###Installing with CocoaPods